 According to ServiceSeeking.com.au, you may be able to reduce the cost of adding double-glazed windows to your home by doing some of the work yourself, such as by measuring, ordering and purchasing the materials for the window and then simply paying for someone to fit them.

-But even this preliminary work is likely to require a degree of knowledge and skill, so it could be worth thinking carefully about the risks of getting stuck in yourself, for example by getting the measurements wrong or buying the wrong type of window.
+But even this preliminary work is likely to require a degree of knowledge and skill.
+So before you jump in yourself, it could be worth thinking carefully about the risks of doing so, for example by getting the measurements wrong or buying the wrong type of window.

-Looking at other saving options, the Australian Government’s Department of Energy suggests that homeowners can also consider lower-cost alternatives to double glazing, such as laminating products that you can attach to your existing windows.
+Looking at other saving options, the Australian Government’s Department of Energy suggests cheaper options to double glazing, including products with a thin plastic coating that fit over windows.

 And of course, regardless of which insulation technique you choose, there’s the age-old method of getting bang for your buck simply by shopping around for the best-value supplier.
 If you get a number of quotes from different companies, you might be surprised at how their prices vary.
-Just make sure you’re comparing apples with apples, i.e. the same kinds of glass and frames etc.
+Just make sure you’re comparing apples with apples, i.e. the same kinds of glass, frames and so on.

 What are the benefits of double-glazed windows?